jolatechno/ipfs-mpi/core/README.md

  - and the function that pushes messages back to the comm (`readFromRemote`).

 It returns a function that handles new messages from the remote (`readFromRemote`).

+Initializing messages that have to be send at remote reset are append before the list of sent messages (`sent`) and passed to the `ResetReader` function.